Michael-Obs66/BlackClown/README.md

 A custom AI model, leveraging transformers and pre-trained models such as CodeBERT and BART, was used to analyze source code for potential security flaws.
 The AI model classified vulnerabilities based on severity and likelihood of exploitation.

 # 2.2 Automated Exploit Generation
-Once a high-probability vulnerability was detected, the system automatically generated a Proof of Concept (PoC) exploit targeting the identified weakness.
+Once a high-probability vulnerability was detected, the system automatically generated a exploit targeting the identified weakness.
 The exploit was executed in a controlled environment to validate the findings.

 # 2.3 Privilege Escalation & Root Access Validation
 If Remote Code Execution (RCE) was confirmed, additional tests were performed to determine if privilege escalation to root was possible.
 AI-assisted post-exploitation scripts analyzed system configurations, extracted sensitive data, and assessed the depth of compromise.